infonomic/redux-saga-router-docs/docs/locations.md

 title: Locations
 ---

-Routes in the router are configured by creating a both a location template, and a [route](/docs/routes) configuration object.
+Routes in the router are configured by creating both a location template and a [route](/docs/routes) configuration object.

-Location templates define the path to the route, with any optional param.
+Location templates define the path to the route, with any optional parameters.

 ## Example